giecli/Kirkkosaari/README.md

 params.rho_clay = 2750;
 ```

+Minimization of **the average borehole wall temperature (`T_ave`)**
+should give around 5928 W of constant heat extraction for 50 years
+which corresponds to 5928 W × 8760 h = 51.9 MWh of energy each year.

+Similarly, minimization of **the minimum borehole wall temperature (`T_min`)**
-gives the result of 4687 W of constant heat extraction for 50 years
+should give around 4687 W of constant heat extraction for 50 years
-which corresponds to 41 MWh/a of energy being extracted.
+which corresponds to 4687 W × 8760 h = 41.1 MWh of energy each year.

-However, for the same parameters, EED gives 51.2 MWh/a of energy for 50 years.
+Setting up an EED model with the above parameters and solving the maximal
+extractable energy while not allowing the borehole wall temperature drop
+below 0 centigrades will give 51.2 MWh/a.